rencore/customization-guide/guide.md

 Client-Side Object Model (CSOM)|Do|Simplifies communicating with SharePoint, actively managed.
 SLA-backed by Microsoft.
 SP PnP JS Core|Do|Significantly simplifies communicating with SharePoint in client-side solutions.
 Keep in mind that it's a community-driven effort with no SLA behind it.
 SP PnP Core|Do|Significantly simplifies communicating with SharePoint.
 Keep in mind that it's a community-driven effort with no SLA behind it.
-SharePoint Webhooks|Do| SharePoint Webhooks is a relative new functionality which allows you to receive notification when events happen**ed** in your lists.
+SharePoint Webhooks|Do|SharePoint Webhooks is a relative new functionality which allows you to receive notification when events happen**ed** in your lists.
 When an event happened, SharePoint sends minimal information about it to your service.
-If someone might intercept such a message, the data irrelevant as it only contains IDs.
+If someone might intercept such a message, the data is irrelevant as it only contains IDs.
 Your service has to actually gather the changes.
 Another key feature of SharePoint webhooks is that it has a retry-mechanism.
 Be aware that webhooks can only be used for events that happened.
 This does not cover event**-ing** events.